When It Comes To Preschool, Does Father Really Know Best?

 The teachers are exclusively focused on rote memorization.
 "When you enter their classroom you realize they are not able to engage the children.
 They'd rather stand in front of the children," she says — lecturing to the students and making the children repeat it back.

-When I describe the scenes I've been seeing in Accra's preschools to Herman Agbavor — the father who was doing homework with his son Herbert, he immediately nods in recognition.
+When we describe the scenes we've been seeing in Accra's preschools to Herman Agbavor — the father who was doing homework with his son Herbert, he immediately nods in recognition.
 "Back in school we used to call it chew and pour," he says.
 Meaning, for each possible question the teacher gives you one correct answer to memorize — or "chew" — so that come test time, you can regurgitate it — "pour it" back to her verbatim.

 "And then," adds Agbavor with a chuckle, "you forget about it.
 Nothing is retained."